Jewelpet (TV series): Overview

 The anime series began first with the first series in 2009, which mainly focuses on Rinko Kougyoku as the main heroine.
 As soon as its official ending in 2010, several sequels came out.
 All 7 anime series were different to each other, focusing on specific human characters as well as the main Jewelpet mascot, Ruby.
 The stories on all story arcs are completely different but sometimes makes certain references from each season.

 Setting

 The entire anime franchise are majorly both set in two worlds: Jewel Land and Earth, on which both worlds co-exist together in secrecy.
 Jewel Land is described itself a world where all magicians and Jewelpets live, with the Pets attending the Magic Academy to study magic and Alchemy in hopes to graduate into a full-fledged magician.
 Each location in Jewel Land however differs between each series, creating different canonical universes.

 Earth is also the series's main setting on which the humans live.
-But only a few human beings knew about Jewel Land's existence throughout each season when discovering the Jewelpets.
+However, only a few human beings other than the main protagonists know about Jewel Land's existence throughout each season when discovering the Jewelpets.
 Sometimes Earth is not mentioned in the later series, though officially shown in some episodes.